Searching from Area to Point: A Hierarchical Framework for Semantic-Geometric Combined Feature Matching: Appendix

-{ \textit{3) Computational Complexity of GR.} In GR, point matching inside area matches are performed to compute geometry consistency.
-This inside-area matching is the key of our A2PM framework, which is equivalent to decomposing a large matching problem (the full-image matching) into multiple smaller matching problems.
+\textit{3) Computational Complexity of GR.} In GR, point matching inside area matches are performed to compute geometry consistency.
+This inside-area matching is the key of our A2PM framework, which is equivalent to decomposing a matching problem (the full-image matching) into multiple matching problems (the inside-area matching).
+Thus the time consumption inevitably rises, when the input resolution of SGAM and original point matching is the same, as shown in Tab.~\ref{tab_time} (SGAM column vs. GMC column).
 The computational complexity of widely-used vanilla Transformer in SOTA matching method~\cite{cotr} is $O(N^2)$, where $N$ is the input size.
 Thus, this decomposing of matching in A2PM is more efficient than direct matching, when the area size is smaller enough than the original image size.
-Specifically, suppose the image size is $W_I\times H_I$, area size is $W_a\times H_a$ and area match number is $N_a$.
+Specifically, take point matching using Transformer~\cite{cotr} as an example, whose computational complexity is $O(N^2)$ and $N$ is the input size.
+Suppose the image size is $W_I\times H_I$, area size is $W_a\times H_a$ and area match number is $N_a$.
 Then the computational complexity of original point matcher is $O((W_I\times H_I)^2)$, while the computational complexity of A2PM is $O(N_a\times(W_a\times H_a)^2)$.
-Thus, our A2PM is more effective than the original point matcher, when $(W_I\times H_I)^2/ (W_a\times H_a)^2 \geq N_a$.
+Thus, when the matching area size and image size are the same, the time cost rises with the area number. our A2PM is more effective than the original point matcher, when $(W_I\times H_I)^2/ (W_a\times H_a)^2 \geq N_a$.
+The results in Table \ref{tab_time} substantiate this claim.
+When the COTR is employed, SGAM\_COTR with a $256\times 256$ input ($29.14$s) demonstrates higher speed than the original COTR with a $640\times 480$ input ($56.04$s), attributable to its second-order computational complexity.
 Some recent methods use linear Transformer whose computational complexity is $O(N)$.
 In this case, our A2PM is more effective than the original point matcher, when $(W_I\times H_I)/ (W_a\times H_a) \geq N_a$.
-The specific time consumption of our method is reported in Tab.~\ref{tab_time} for ScanNet.
-The area size is $256\times 256$ and the image size is $640\times 480$ in the experiments.
-It can be seen that our GR costs similar time as the original PM, when linear Transformer is used (ASpan, QuadT and LoFTR).
-However, the overall time consumption of our SGAM is more than direct PM.
-This is primarily attributed to the slower speed of SAM, as we have not yet optimized it for efficiency in engineering.
-On the other hand, our method is faster than direct PM with vanilla Transformer (COTR), because of its second-order computational complexity.